 Whiteflies on plants can also spread plant viruses.

-- Fruit and vegetables: spray with a contact insecticide.
-These usually contain a naturally occurring substance such as pyrethrum which is derived from chrysanthemums.
+- Fruit and vegetables: spray with a systemic insecticide.
 For best results as a whitefly control, spray thoroughly – to be effective the insecticide has to touch the pest.
-Several treatments at weekly intervals may be necessary.

 - Ornamental plants such as azaleas, rhododendrons, honeysuckle or Viburnum tinus: Spray the underside of the leaves thoroughly with a systemic insecticide.